 BD and a Bite is a monthly event where people who attended Beyond Diversity have an opportunity to practice using the Courageous Conversations about Race protocol through discussions, reading articles, viewing videos and other modes.
 BD and a Bite provides a space for participants to further their personal and professional development in their racial equity journey.

 All SPPS staff who have completed the two-day Beyond Diversity seminar are invited to attend BD and a Bite sessions from 4:30 - 6:30 p.m. at the Multicultural Resource Center (MRC) at Washington Technology Magnet on:

 Register for BD and a Bite on PDExpress.
 Registration codes listed above.

-Classes at L'Etoile du Nord French Immersion (lower campus):
+L'Etoile du Nord French Immersion (lower campus):

 A mortgage specialist will discuss important things to consider when applying for a mortgage, refinancing and using a line of credit for your home.
 The May presentation is from 5-6:30 p.m., Thursday, May 11 at 360 Colborne St.

 Cumulative stress can wear down a person both physically and mentally, reducing our ability to overcome the multiple stress factors in our lives.
 This training will help participants identify cumulative stress and discuss options to cope.
 The training will be held from 4:30 - 5:30 p.m., Monday, April 24 at 360 Colborne St.